Modern Slavery Statement

 Organisational structure and supply chains

 Certitude is London’s leading adult social care provider for people living with learning disabilities, autism and mental health support needs and their families and carers.
-We support over 1800 people in 17 London boroughs.
+We support people across 15 London boroughs.

 As a non-profit organisation supporting vulnerable people we are absolutely committed to preventing any form of slavery in our activities.